y330/FragmentQR/README.md

 > Examples of random phenomena include the weather condition in a future date, the height of a person, the fraction of male students in a school, the results of a survey, etc.[4]

-Chromium 80 and above uses text fragments in a feature called <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.
+Chromium\* 80 and above uses text fragments in a feature called <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll to Text Fragment</a>.
 Text fragments may be owned by W3C or WICG.

+\* Not to be confused with Google Chrome.
+Chromium is an open source project that many other browsers are built on including Google Chrome.
+Two notable browsers also built on chromium are Opera and Microsoft Edge.

 <hr width=50%>

 ### **Where do I install FragmentQR?**

 Good question.
-You can install it from the Chrome Web Store or Microsoft Edge Add-ons:
+You can install it from the **Chrome Web Store** or **Microsoft Edge Add-ons**:

 1. [frome the Chrome Web Store](bit.ly/GetFragmentedQR)
 2. [from Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/fragmentqr/jbghofoedadhaaepolpeoepofdbckfni)